aws-samples/eks-nginx-aws-lb-controller-migration/README.md

 ### STEP 3: Application game-2048 can now be accessed from 2 paths 1/ via Classic Loadbalancer url + NGINX  2/ via Application Load Balancer url ( see the Solution Overview diagram above)

 run the following command to get the CLB and ALB urls.
-Access them from the browser http://<url>
+Access them from the browser http://<ADDRESS>

 ```
- k get ingress -A
+ kubectl get ingress -A
 ```

 #### Output should look like below